opendocsg/opendoc-family-justice-courts-practice-directions/Appendix B- Discovery and Inspection of Electronic Documents.md

 protocol is intended to be or shall be taken to amount to a waiver of privilege.

 ### (7) Discovery and production only if necessary
-For the avoidance of doubt, nothing in this protocol shall compel any party to give discovery of any document or produce any document for inspection which is not otherwise discoverable under Order 24, Rules 7 or 13 of the Rules of Court.
+For the avoidance of doubt, nothing in this protocol shall compel any party to give discovery of any document or produce any document for inspection which is not otherwise discoverable under rules 468 or 474 of the Family Justice Rules.

 ## Part 2: Protocol for Inspection of Computer Databases and Electronic Media or Recording Devices

 ### (1) Appointment of computer experts